Pon-Dinesh-kumar/100-days-of-front-end/log.md

 ✅ Made further improvements to the theme switching functionality, allowing users to choose between multiple themes.

 #100DaysOfCode #ReactJS #ReactContext #useContext #ThemeSwitcher #WebDevelopment #CodingJourney

+# 100 Days Of Code - Log

+## Day 97: [Date]

+Today's Progress:
+✅ Explored the concept of Prop Drilling in React and its challenges.
+✅ Learned about various solutions to mitigate Prop Drilling issues, including using Context API and Redux.

+Thoughts:
+Understanding the issues associated with Prop Drilling and exploring solutions like Context API and Redux has given me valuable insights into building more efficient and maintainable React applications.

+Progress:
+Continuing my React journey by diving deeper into state management techniques.

+#100DaysOfCode #ReactJS #PropDrilling #ContextAPI #Redux #WebDevelopment #CodingJourney